micmejia/bible-dump/NKJV/Mark/Mark 6.md

 Also He said to them, "In whatever place you enter a house, stay there till you depart from that place.

 ###### 11
-And [^a]whoever will not receive you nor hear you, when you depart from there, shake off the dust under your feet as a testimony against them. [^b]Assuredly, I say to you, it will be more tolerable for Sodom and Gomorrah in the day of judgment than for that city!"
+And whoever will not receive you nor hear you, when you depart from there, shake off the dust under your feet as a testimony against them.
+Assuredly, I say to you, it will be more tolerable for Sodom and Gomorrah in the day of judgment than for that city!"

 ###### 12
 So they went out and preached that _people_ should repent.